nirnejak/Embarked/README.md

 <h2>Basic Description</h2>

-The applicatio will have 4 types of users.
+The application will have 4 types of users.
 1. Administrator
 2. Faculty
 3. Management